Did you know in a long time ago and a land far away this was a hitching post?

 Would she?
 Could she?
 Might she be interested in selling it?

 CAN YOU EVEN BELIEVE IT?

 Here in these rooms where it all started.

-Here are a few pictures I took this weekend of the house.
+Here are a few pictures I took the day we bought the house back.

 These are the befores.